 - The antecedant for this genre is the notion of cellular algebra formulated by Graham and Lehrer [GL96].
-There are many other variations in the literature, including cellular categories [Wes09], graded cellular algebras [HM10], affine cellular algebras [KX12], skew cellular algebras [HMR21], and sandwich cellular algebras [Tub22].
-However, algebras with triangular bases have more in common with the quasi-hereditary algebras of [CPS88] than cellular algebras-our standard modules always have a unique irreducible quotient unlike the situation for cellular algebras where there can be strictly more cell modules than isomorphism classes of irreducible modules. - Another influencial contribution is the definition [EL16, Def.
+There are many other variations in the literature, including cellular categories [Wes09], graded cellular algebras [HM10], affine cellular algebras [KX12], skew cellular algebras [HMR23], and sandwich cellular algebras [Tub].
+However, algebras with triangular bases have more in common with the quasi-hereditary algebras of [CPS88] than cellular algebras-our standard modules always have a unique irreducible quotient unlike the situation for cellular algebras where there can be strictly more cell modules than isomorphism classes of irreducible modules. - Another influential contribution is the definition [EL16, Def.
 2.17] of fibered object-adapted cellular basis.
 Our primary motivating examples, the morphism categories of Kac-Moody 2-categories, were also one of the motivations behind [EL16].
-In Definition 1.1, we have weakened some of the hypotheses compared to [EL16] but strengthened some others.
-However, the differences in the definitions are largely superficial-the novelty of the present article lies in the subsequent theory that we are able to develop rather than in the definition itself. - Also providing motivation for us was the definition of based quasi-hereditary algebra from [KM20], and the older notion of standardly based algebra from [DR98].
+In Definition 1.1, we have weak-ened some of the hypotheses compared to [EL16] but strengthened some others.
+Most significant, in [EL16] the algebras $A{\lambda}$ are required to be (commutative) subalgebras of $e{\lambda}Ae{\lambda}$ , whereas for us they are subquotients.
+However, the novelty of the present article compared to [EL16] lies in the subsequent theory that we are able to develop, rather than in the definition itself. - Also providing motivation for us was the definition of based quasi-hereditary algebra from [KM20], and the older notion of standardly based algebra from [DR98].
 However, [KM20] and [DR98] only consider finite-dimensional algebras, in particular, the poset Λ is finite rather than merely being lower finite.
-In [BS18, Def.
+In [BS24, Def.
 5.1], we simplified the definition of based quasi-hereditary algebra and upgraded it from unital to locally unital algebras.
 The result is equivalent to the notion of strictly object-adapted cellular basis from [EL16, Def.
 2.4], a definition which was designed to capture the properties of Libedinsky's double leaf basis for the diagrammatic Hecke category as studied in [EW16].
-In [BS18, Ch.
+In [BS24, Ch.
 5], we used semi-infinite Ringel duality together with some arguments involving tilting modules adapted from [AST18] to show that all upper finite highest weight categories can be realized in terms of based quasi-hereditary algebras.
-Thus, there are already many important examples in the ungraded setting. - In [BS18, Def.
+Thus, there are already many important examples in the ungraded setting. - In [BS24, Def.
 5.20], the definition of based quasi-hereditary algebra was weakened to the notion of a based stratified algebra.
-This is almost the same as an algebra with a triangular basis but with one extra axiom requiring that the idempotents $\bar{1}s(s \in S\lambda)$ are primitive in A_λ ; see also Remark 4.2 below.
-Upper finite fully stratified categories whose tilting modules satisfy some additional axioms can be realized in terms of based stratified algebras; see [BS18, Th.
-5.24]. - Finally we would like to mention that there is a stronger notion of triangular decomposition formalized in [BS18, Def.
+This is almost the same as an algebra with a triangular basis but with one extra axiom requiring that the idempotents $\bar{1}s(s \in S\lambda)$ are primitive in $A\lambda$ ; see also Remark 4.2 below.
+Upper finite fully stratified categories whose tilting modules satisfy some additional axioms can be realized in terms of based stratified algebra; see [BS24, Th.
+5.24]. - Finally we would like to mention that there is a stronger notion of triangular decomposition formalized in [BS24, Def.
 5.31], which is closely related to the notion of triangular category introduced in [SS22].
 The latter is particularly useful in when there is also some monoidal structure, i.e., one has what Sam and Snowden call a triangular monoidal category.
 Examples include various sorts of Brauer category (both oriented and unoriented) arising from Schur-Weyl dualities, but the notion is too restrictive to capture examples like the ones coming from Kac-Moody 2-categories.